vegaprotocol/documentation/versioned_docs/version-v0.73/tutorials/proposals/new-asset-proposal.md

 * A minimum of whichever is larger, associated with that public key: <NetworkParameter frontMatter={frontMatter} param="governance.proposal.asset.minProposerBalance" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="governance.proposal.asset.minProposerBalance" hideName={true} formatter="governanceToken" suffix="tokens"/>) or <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideName={true} formatter="governanceToken"  formatter="governanceToken" suffix="tokens"/>)
 * Familiarity with [governance on Vega](../../concepts/governance.md), particularly [assets at a protocol level](../../concepts/governance.md#asset-governance)

+You should also share your proposal idea in the [_Asset Proposals_ forum ↗](https://community.vega.xyz/c/governance/asset-proposals/29) before submitting it to the network.

 After a new asset vote passes, the change has to be submitted to the asset bridge on Ethereum.
 Until it has been submitted, no one can start depositing that asset.
 See the [tutorial](./update-asset-bridge.md) for how to do that.

 ## Overview